bms-services/flexavi-fe/README.md

 # Deploy

 Just push your changes to the `main` branch and GitHub Actions will automatically deploy your project to the web.

+# Contributing
+We welcome contributions!
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.